2.2 New Sequence of Play

 If any attacking hex contains 6+ “soft” REs, then the LHS combat result (only) gets a -2 DRM for attacker density.
 If the former does not apply but any attacking hex contains 6+ REs, then the LHS combat result gets a -1 DRM for attacker density.
 If the defending hex contains 6+ REs of any kind, then the RHS combat result gets a +1 DRM for defender density.

 Defenders in extremely close terrain or in level 4 hedgehogs may ignore R1 one hex retreat results.
-In all other cases, they must take all retreat results in full and may not reduce them by paying extra lost steps.
+This includes CRT R2 results that were reduced to R1 by Ambush (defender surprise).
+In all other cases, defenders must take all retreat results in full and may not reduce them by paying extra lost steps.
 If defenders retreat 2 or more hexes, all surviving defending units are DGed.

 Retreats, advances, and exploitation